Polemonium: planting, growing and caring for

 Multiplication

-Easiest method of propagation is to divide clump in spring or autumn but Polemoniums can also be obtained by propagation by cuttings of young spring shoots or by sowing in autumn or indoors in February–March.
+Easiest propagation is to divide clump in spring or autumn, but polemoniums can also be obtained by propagation by cuttings of young spring shoots or by sowing in autumn or under cover in February–March.

 Polemoniums are generous: they tend to self-seed abundantly yet never become invasive.
 They are then very easy to transplant.

-Proceed when foliage is barely developed in late winter or in autumn before dying back :
+Proceed when foliage is barely developed in late winter or in autumn before it dies back :

-- Using a spade, separate rosettes including as many roots as possible.
+- Using spade, separate rosettes with as many roots as possible.

 - Replant immediately in light soil, without burying collar.